 Today we’ll focus on one of the core pillars of project management: timelines.

-Tools you’ll need: a writing medium (excel or pen & paper), a calendar & your beautiful self.
+Tools you’ll need: a writing medium (A Google or Excel spreadsheet, or pen & paper), a calendar & your beautiful self.

 What is the driver of each project?